<<Previous | Story Intro | Return to Stories | Next >>

 She studied the grass beneath her hiking boots.
 "And if she tells you she loves you?"

 He shrugged.
 "I’ll tell her the truth.
 That you’re the only woman my eyes will ever see.
-You’re the only woman that fills my heart.
+You’re the only woman who fills my heart.
 You’re the only woman I love.
 That you’re my Destiny."
 He reached for her hand.
 Sighed silently when her fingers laced themselves with his.
 He tugged gently.
 "Let’s get back.
 We’ll be going for dinner shortly."

 Neither of them noticed that Sam and Jack were standing at the window of their room watching, making certain that all was right between the Jacksons.
 "Ever get the feeling that Fate is just bound and determined to throw as much shit at this team as possible, and most of it seems to hit those two?"
 Jack asked quietly.
 He tightened his arms around Sam’s waist, pulled her closer.